 Preparation of siRNA: Before reconstituting the siRNAs, briefly centrifuge the tubes to ensure that the content is on the bottom.
-Reconstitute the siRNAs in RNase-free buffer provided by the manufacturer and containing 100 mM potassium acetate, 30 mM HEPES, pH 7.5 to prepare 20 µM stock solution of siRNAs.
+Reconstitute the siRNAs in 100 µl RNase-free buffer, provided by the manufacturer and containing 100 mM potassium acetate, 30 mM HEPES, pH 7.5 to prepare 20 µM stock solution of siRNAs.

-Freeze 10 µL siRNA aliquots at -20 °C until use.
+Freeze 10 µL siRNA (20 µM concentration) aliquots at -20 °C until use.

-Here we use primary fibroblasts, which were isolated from wild type and 3-deficient mice as described previously4.

-Using an ultrafine permanent marker, mark a 6-well plate at the bottom in order to be able to identify later the same region of interest and follow the closure of the scratch.
+Using an ultrafine permanent marker, mark a 6-well plate with a horizontal line at the bottom of each well in order to be able to always identify the same scratch region of interest and to follow its closure.

+Note: Six-well culture plates were used in this assay because they are large enough, to give sufficient space and flexibility, to apply a consistent, reproducible and vertical scratch using a 200 µl pipette tip across the cell monolayer.
+If a limited number of cells is available, an alternative and probably more cost efficient way would be to use 12- or 24-well culture plates.

-Plate cells in a 6-well plate at a density of 5 x 105 in the presence of 2 mL Dulbecco’s modified Eagle’s medium (DMEM) supplemented with 10 % fetal bovine serum (FCS).
+Plate primary fibroblasts, isolated from wild-type and 3-deficient mice4, in a 6-well plate at a density of 5 x 105 cells/well in the presence of 2 mL Dulbecco’s modified Eagle’s medium (DMEM) supplemented with 10 % fetal bovine serum (FCS).

+Note: Cells should be handled in a sterile environment such as biological safety cabinets class II.

+Label the 6-well plate with the cell type, genotype and the date.

+Note: 5 x 105 cells per well has been established for 6-well culture plate and for primary mouse fibroblasts.
+Tests may be needed if using 12- or 24-well cell culture plates or other cell types, which could be different in size.

-maintain cells at 37 °C and 5 % CO2 for 24 hours.
+Move the 6-well plate into the cell culture incubator and maintain cells at 37 °C and 5 % CO2 for 24 hours.

-Next day, aspirate medium and replace it with 2.25 mL fresh culture medium.
+Next day, take cell out of the incubator, aspirate cell culture medium out of the well, discard it and replace it with 2.25 mL fresh culture medium by adding it carefully against the wall of the well.

-In order to transfect fibroblasts with siRNAs, we use the Lipofectamine RNAiMAX Transfection Reagent and follow the manufacturer´s protocol.
-Other transfection reagents might work equally effective but have not been tested by us.
+In order to transfect fibroblasts with siRNAs, the transfection reagent, listed in the materials table, was used following the manufacturer´s protocol.

+Note: Other transfection reagents might work equally effective but have not been tested by us.

-For each well prepare the following.
-Tube (1): dilute 9 µL of the Lipofectamine RNAiMAX Transfection Reagent in 150 µL Opti-MEM. tube (2): Dilute 1.5 µL siRNA (Cacnb3 siRNA-A, Cacnb3 siRNA-B or scrambled siRNA as a negative control) in 150 µL Opti-MEM.
+For each well prepare the following: Tube (1) contains 9 µL of the transfection reagent diluted in 150 µL Opti-MEM and tube (2) contains 1.5 µL siRNA (Cacnb3 siRNA-1, Cacnb3 siRNA-2 or scrambled siRNA as a negative control) diluted in 150 µL Opti-MEM.

-Add diluted siRNA tube (2) to diluted Lipofectamine RNAiMAX transfection reagent tube (1) and vortex for 2 s.
+Add diluted siRNA tube (2) into diluted transfection reagent tube (1) and vortex for 2 s.

 Incubate the mixture for 5 min at 21 °C.

+Label wells with either Cacnb3 siRNA-1, Cacnb3 siRNA-2 or scrambled siRNA.

-Add 250 µL of the siRNA-RNAiMAX mixture dropwise to the cells.
+Add 250 µL of the siRNA-transfection reagent mixture dropwise to the cells.

-Incubate cells at 37 °C and 5 % CO2 for 72 h.
+Place the 6-well culture plate back into the incubator and keep cells at 37 °C and 5 % CO2 for 72 h.

-In order to control the efficiency of Cacnb3 gene silencing, collect transfected cells and perform Western blot analysis as described previously4.
-A representative result is shown in Figure 1c and e.
+In order to control the efficiency of Cacnb3 gene silencing, collect transfected cells and perform immunoblot analysis as described previously4.

-2- In vitro wound healing assay (Scratch migration assay)
+In vitro wound healing assay (Scratch migration assay)